 Updated November 2019 || A servo motor, when coupled with a feedback device, servo amplifier, and error-correcting control loops, can maintain a tightly controlled position, torque, or speed in applications that require closed-loop operation and the ability to respond to disturbances.
-But another benefit of servo motors is their ability to produce significant torque over a wide range of speeds.

-The servo motor torque curve shows two operating zones — continuous and intermittent.
+The servo-motor torque curve shows two operating zones — continuous and intermittent.
 The continuous operating zone encompasses the combinations of torque and speed that the motor can produce indefinitely.

 When evaluating whether an application lies within the continuous duty zone, the motor’s root mean square (RMS) torque is used.
 RMS torque takes into account the varying torque requirements during the motor’s full duty cycle — including acceleration, constant velocity, deceleration, and dwell — as well as the amount of time that each level of torque must be produced.
 The purpose of RMS torque is to determine the torque value that, if it was produced continuously by the motor, would result in the same level of motor heating as all the various torques and durations the motor experiences during its duty cycle.

 Ambient temperature also affects how quickly the motor will reach its thermal limit, and therefore, its continuous torque rating.
-If the motor will be operated in an area with an ambient temperature greater than that specified by the manufacturer, the servo motor torque curve will need to be adjusted (de-rated) accordingly.
+If the motor will be operated in an area with an ambient temperature greater than that specified by the manufacturer, the servo motor torque curve will need to be adjusted (derated) accordingly.
 Conversely, if the ambient temperature around the motor is well below the ambient temperature specified by the manufacturer, the motor’s continuous torque rating may be increased.

 Servo motor torque curves are relatively flat up to the motor’s maximum speed, unlike stepper motors, whose torque drops sharply beyond a certain operating speed.